chiefbiiko/bwt/spec.md

 **Inputs:** secret key, public key

-+ reject any public key that is among the above set
++ assert that the public key is not among the above set

 + obtain the shared secret by performing X25519 with the secret and public key